edmamerto/another-todo-app/README.md

 # React Learning Journey (wip)
 > This is just another todo app to get me familiar with React

-This project complements my blog so check it out
+This repo complements my blog so check it out
 - https://medium.com/@edmamerto/warning-another-todo-list-app-react-46c443a91c86